gapotchenko/Turbo-CocoR/Examples/C#/01. Calc/README.md

 > turbo-coco Calc.atg
 ```

-After thar, build your project to compile the newly produced scanner and parser files.
+After thar, build the project to compile the newly produced scanner and parser files.